ASchmidt1024/articles/angular/testing/angular-dom-testing.md

         });
     });

-This test is based on the Angular testing tool `TestBed`, which we want to replace.
+This test is based on the Angular core testing tools, which we want to replace.

 Replace